Former Historical Archive (Vushtrri)

-The Former Historical Archive is a cultural heritage monument in Vučitrn municipality, Kosovo.
+The Former Historical Archive is a cultural heritage monument in Vushtrri, Kosovo.

 History

-The former home of the municipality of Vučitrn's Historical Archive is two-story and was built of brick on a stone foundation.
+The former home of the municipality of Vushtrri's Historical Archive is two-story and was built of brick on a stone foundation.
 The ground floor includes a renovated western façade with a shop window, but the first floor is preserved in its original form inside and out.
 The western and northern front façades have wood-framed lighting racks with metal railings and a jagged ceiling.
 The north side front door today has its original half-arch molding.
-The Communal Historical Archives were founded on 3 March 1968, initially run by the Legal and General Affairs Administrative Directorate of the Municipal Assembly of Vučitrn.
+The Communal Historical Archives were founded on 3 March 1968, initially run by the Legal and General Affairs Administrative Directorate of the Municipal Assembly of Vushtrri.